kiwidamien/StackedTurtles/content/scraping/webscraping_beyond_phantomjs.md

 ## An example of scraping a static page

+Even though most of this article is about dynamic pages, let's start with an example of scraping a static page.
 Here is a small piece of code demonstrating how to get the Introduction section of the Python style guide, [PEP8](https://www.python.org/dev/peps/pep-0008/):

 ```python
 import requests